Mopazob/saopaulo_crimes/README.md

 1. Data set from Kaggle containing the Sao Paulo crimes from 2010 to 2018.
 On this dataset we have a data about crime incidents on Sao Paulo which specifies what has happened in the victim's view, as well as field indicating what objects were lost.
 Plus we have the location cords, so we can plot it.

 2. Additional information of the list of officially categorized boroughs in Sao Paulo from Wikipedia.
-Borough information will be used to map the existing data where each neighbourhood can be assigned with the right borough.
+Borough information will be used to map the existing data where each neighborhood can be assigned with the right borough.

 3. Create a new dataset of the neighborhoods, crime data and the respective neighborhood cords.
-This data will be bring us using Geopy to find the safest borough and explore the neighbourhood by plotting it on maps using folium and perform exploratory data analysis.
+This data will be bring us using Geopy to find the safest borough and explore the neighborhood by plotting it on maps using folium and perform exploratory data analysis.

 4. Re-do our dataset of the neighborhoods, and the most common venues and the respective neighbourhood along with property cords: Using Four Square API to explore the neighbourhood venues and to apply cluster algorithm to the neighbourhoods and present the findings by plotting it on maps using folium.